stat545ubc-2021/afratzscherFunctions/assignment_b1.md

   # Check if dataframe is empty
   if (n_row == 0)
   {
-    stop('There are no rows in this dataframe\n.
-Please input a dataframe containing data.')
+    stop('There are no rows in this dataframe.\n Please input a dataframe containing data.')
   }

   # shuffle data if shuffle is TRUE